constantinpape/z5/README.md

 ## Current Limitations / TODOs

 - No thread / process synchonization -> writing to the same chunk in parallel will lead to undefined behavior.
-- The N5 varlength array is not supported yet.
 - Supports only little endianness and C-order for the zarr format.